jcolag/entropy-arbitrage/2026-07-23-homecoming.md

 > **O'BRIEN**: The Circle, huh.
 What gives them the right to mess up our station?

 We get plenty of worrying lines in this franchise, but this might beat at least the majority.
 The Federation, recall, only manages the station on behalf of the Bajoran provisional government.
-O'Brien, however, has gone full-on [broken windows](https://en.wikipedia.org/wiki/Broken_windows_theory) colonialism, declaring it the *Federation's* station (or at least joint ownership) and has strong opinions about relatively minor graffiti.
+O'Brien, however, has gone full-on {% wiki Broken_windows_theory|broken windows|en %} colonialism, declaring it the *Federation's* station (or at least joint ownership) and has strong opinions about relatively minor graffiti.

 Odo will (next) describe them as an extremist Bajoran-supremacist group, but O'Brien doesn't already know that, or some "hate crime"-adjacent concept would've come up earlier in the scene instead of focusing on the paint.